ViragSzabo/in-a-bubble-lab/README.md

 _Lunch Break (12:00 - 13:00)_
 2. **🧹🐾 Phase 2: Training The Strategies (Algorithms)**
 _Day 1, Afternoon Shift (13:00 - 17:00)_
 The Clean-Up Crew (Bubble, Smart Bubble) starts practising their routine.
-Following, the Trackers start tracking the items.
+Following, the Researchers start tracking the items.
 Prepare to work with the data structures and generic types.
 3. **🎛️🖥️ Phase 3: Equipping The Lab (GUI)**
 _Day 2, Morning Shift (9:00 - 12:00)_
 The Control Panel is getting installed — where the performance stats (execution times) are visible — and the supervisor imports datasets, assigns them to teams, and then triggers strategies.